ads40/bare_metal_programming/content/posts/_index.md

 +++
 title = "Posts"
-description = "My posts go here." sort_by = "date"
-template = "blog.html"
-page_template = "post.html"
+description = "All posts are collated here by category and date." sort_by = "date" template = "blog.html" page_template = "post.html"